-WATCH LIVE: PCC Performance & Accountability Meeting with Chief Constable Giles York
+Performance & Accountability Meeting

-Police & Crime Commissioner (PCC) Katy Bourne is keen to hear your views on crime and community safety in Brighton.Residents are invited to share their thoughts on how safe they feel in their community and the priorities they would like to see the police focus on.
+Police & Crime Commissioner (PCC) Katy Bourne is keen to hear your views on crime and community safety in Brighton.Residents are invited to come along to Brighton Jubilee library from 10am – 4pm on Tuesday 23 February to share their thoughts on how safe they feel in their community and the priorities they would like to see the police focus on.